spectrocloud/librarium/docs/docs-content/clusters/clusters.md

 Palette follows security best practices recommended by the various cloud providers when provisioning and configuring the computing, network, and storage infrastructure for the Kubernetes clusters.
-These include practices such as isolating master and worker nodes in dedicated network domains and limiting access through the use constructs like security groups.
+These include practices such as isolating control plane and worker nodes in dedicated network domains and limiting access through the use constructs like security groups.

 :::info